gbgabiola/notes/quotes.md

 > "Optimism is an occupational hazard of programming.
 Testing is the treatment." - Kent Beck

-> "Failure is the condiment that gives success its flavor." - Truman Capote

 > "Independence is happiness" - Susan B. Anthony

-> "No man was ever wise by chance." - Seneca

 > "Truth isn't all about what actually happens but more about how what has happened is interpreted." - Byron Pulsifer